A 1) Journey: Dennis Chandler Beats AML Leukemia

-March 2023 … We honor Hoon Park.
+In honor of Hoon Park.
+He passed in March of 2023.
 Dennis’ ONCOLOGIST.
 The man who helped heal Dennis … ironically died of Cancer.
 But his memory is a Blessing.
 We again … thank him here … in God’s Cyberspace.
-Now … dear DR. PARK … is … dear ANGEL PARK.
+Now … dear DR. PARK … is … now … dear ANGEL PARK.

 1990 Photos & Art … for 2024 … Publishing of Stories … (TBC).